-Anglo-Saxon tribes of Britain.
+The rich and ancient history of the Hickmyn family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the baptismal name for the son of Hickman.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hickmyn family

 The surname Hickmyn was first found in Lincolnshire, where the Hickman family of Gainsborough trace back to Robert Fitz-Hickman, lord of the manors of Bloxham and Wickham.

 Hykeman was listed with no forename and Walter Hikeman was listed in the Hundredorum Rolls of 1279 in Oxfordshire.
 Richard Hykemon and Juliana Hykemones were both listed in the Subsidy Rolls of Worcestershire in 1275.

 This web page shows only a small excerpt of our Hickmyn research.
 Another 78 words (6 lines of text) covering the years 1275, 1604, 1650, 1629, 1682, 1660, 1659, 1720, 1701, 1733, 1781, 1692, 1627, 1687, 1648, 1713, 1703, 1713, 1690, 1663, 1676 and 1681 are included under the topic Early Hickmyn History in all our PDF Extended History products and printed products wherever possible.